iLVL-Key/FFXI/addons/leaderboard/readme.md

   - Party: Full party chat call outs.
 Great for linkshell events.
 - Tracks 10 different boards.
 - On-Screen Display for tracking boards in realtime.
-- Rival system - Set another player as your Rival and get notifications when either of you beat the others scores.
+- Rival system - Set another player as your Rival and get notifications when either of you beat the others scores (visible only to you).
 - Optout list.
 Characters on this list will not be tracked and all current data for them will be deleted.
 - Party commands.
 Party members can use party chat (or a tell) to issue certain commands.
-Disabled by default and is intended to be enabled by a player using Party Mode.
 - Automatic data recovery.
-If you crash or disconnect, your data is saved and it picks up right back where it left off.
+If you crash or disconnect, all scores are saved and it picks back up right where it left off.
-- Tracks every players scores individually, allowing any player in the group to get their own report with only their own scores for each board.
+- Tracks every players scores individually, allowing any player in the group to get a report with only their own scores for each board.
 - Tracks the number of "9's" a player has hit.
 - Duplicate scores are ordered by who hit the number first.
 - All settings can be changed via commands in-game, no need to modify the settings file (although you still can of course).